Caitriona71/hangman/README.md

 ## **Testing**

-* As Pep8 is down, we were advised to go through the problems that appear in the terminal to validate our code.
+* Pep8CI was used to validate the code.
 There were problems appearing in red - mainly indentation errors or if a line was too long.
 These were corrected as they came up.

 * There were warnings also - yellow ones referred to the slash used on the hangman image.
 It was suggested these might be missing an 'r' prefix.
 I ignored these as I knew they weren't related to that.
 Others were referring to the Hangman ascii banner.
 Blue errors were pylint errors and having checked on slack, the advice was that these were not concerning.<br><br>
 ![Terminal errors](screenshots/problems.png)<br>